satvikahuja/Transformer_scratch_translation/README.md

-Below is the content for your README.md file:

 # Transformer from Scratch: Language Translation (English to Italian)

 This project implements a transformer model from scratch for English-to-Italian language translation, inspired by Umar Jamil's tutorial video on transformers.
 The goal is to understand transformers by building and training one without relying on pre-built libraries.